Job Title: Associate Professor & Graduate Coordinator - Sound Recording Technology

 Alex U. Case is an Associate Professor of Sound Recording Technology at the University of Massachusetts Lowell.

-Case is a Fellow of the Audio Engineering Society, Co-Chair of the Membership Committee, and serves the Education Committee (past chair) and the Technical Committee for Recording Technology and Practice.
-Past service includes the Awards Committee and the Convention Planning Committees for New York and San Francisco.
-He has been a featured speaker and panelist for multiple regional meetings, and instructed several standing-room only tutorials at AES International Conventions in Europe and North America.
+Case is a Fellow and Past President of the Audio Engineering Society, Chair of the Membership Committee, and serves the Education Committee (past chair), Awards Committee (past chair), Nominations Committee (past chair), and the Technical Committee for Recording Technology and Practice.
+Past service includes several Convention Planning Committees for New York and San Francisco.
+He has been a featured speaker and panelist for multiple regional meetings, and instructed dozens of standing-room only tutorials at AES International Conventions in Europe and North America.
 Professor Case is a Fellow of the Acoustical Society of America where he is a frequent presenter of papers and chair of special sessions.
-He serves the Technical Committee on Architectural Acoustics (past chair), Technical Committee on Noise, Membership Committee, and Publication Policy Committee.
+He serves the Technical Committee on Architectural Acoustics (past chair), Technical Committee on Noise, with prior service on the Membership Committee, and Publication Policy Committee.

 With degrees in Mechanical Engineering, Music, and Acoustics, Professor Case has dedicated his professional life to the study of aesthetics, perception, signal processing, electro-acoustics and room acoustics for the creation and enjoyment of sound recordings.